Pablobrek-bit/kit_sync/README.md

 - Reviews (Renters, Owners, and Admin):

-POST /reviews: Create a new review (renter, owner – only after rental is complete).
+POST /reviews: Create a new review (renter, owner – only after rental is complete). (x)

-GET /reviews/{equipmentId}: Get reviews for a specific equipment (public). (test:integration)
+GET /reviews/{equipmentId}: Get reviews for a specific equipment (public). (x)

-GET /reviews/me: Get reviews given or received by the current user (renter, owner). (test:integration)
+GET /reviews/me: Get reviews given or received by the current user (renter, owner). (x)

 DELETE /reviews/{reviewId}: Delete a review (admin only).
-Consider soft delete. (test:integration)
+Consider soft delete. (x)

 - Messages (Renters and Owners):